Annual Events for Every Season

 International Edgar Allan Poe Festival & Awards

 This free, two-day outdoor event celebrates the famous Baltimorean scribe, with Poe-themed performances, art, vendors, and food.
-Highlights of Poe Fest International include the Black Cat Ball, a cognac and roses graveside masquerade, appearances by world class Poe impersonator Tim Beasley and a tour of Poe’s Baltimore.
+Highlights of the International Edgar Allan Poe Festival & Awards include the Black Cat Ball, a cognac and roses graveside masquerade, appearances by world class Poe impersonator Tim Beasley and a tour of Poe’s Baltimore.

 Come see what the other communities are squealing about.
 Named for the hogs that were once herded through the streets of the neighborhood, Pigtown is one of the most cultural and economically diverse neighborhoods in the city.
 Go hog wild and see the pigs hoof it at the Pigtown Festival, Baltimore’s only community festival wild enough to bring you the “Squeakness” running of the pigs!
 The free event features food, music and a sense of humor.

 Each year on the last Saturday of October more than 12,000 spectators and participants take part in a magical light-filled procession, holding aloft handmade lanterns and glowing floats as they march among stilt walkers, dancers and other performers during the Great Halloween Lantern Parade.
 The parade is the culmination of an all-day lantern festival, featuring hayrides, a costume contest, food trucks, beer garden and plenty of fun for the whole family.